 “When I acknowledged and understood that Robin finds the worksheets difficult, she became more receptive to my reminders and encouragements.
 I would tell her that the worksheets are difficult at first but she would have to persevere and focus to get the answer.”

 Mrs. Remollo has noticed changes in Robin.
 In terms of academics, she is a consistent honor student.
 “She doesn’t cry as much anymore when doing the worksheets.
 She still grumbles though, but only when faced with topics she finds too difficult which is normally at the start of a new level.
 She also assists her little brother with his worksheets.”

 In terms of character development, Robin is now more confident with her studies and has the initiative to study on her own.
 “I don’t have to constantly remind her anymore.
-She has shown independence and maturity unusual among children her age.
+She has shown independence and maturity at a young age.
 This can be attributed in part to the training and discipline unique among Kumon students.”

 Even though he is based abroad, Mr. Remollo finds time to get involved in their children’s Kumon activities.
-Robin would regularly consult him through Skype or FaceTime especially if she is having difficulties.
-During the low moments, he would intervene, speak to them and try to uplift their morale.
+Robin would regularly consult him through Skype or FaceTime, especially if she is having difficulties.
+During the low moments, he would intervene, speak to her, and try to uplift her morale.
 According to Mrs. Remollo, hard as it may seem, it does work every now and then.

 Making sure that the worksheets should be accomplished on time, difficulty in explaining some of the topics in the worksheets, and constant reminders to do the worksheets are just some of the experiences Mr. and Mrs. Remollo had to endure.

 “To say one has to be patient is an understatement.
 Still, it is heartbreaking to see our children struggle, with tears in their eyes and on the verge of giving up.
 We too feel the same way.
 And oftentimes, the thought of giving up is just too real.
 But then again, we want to develop in them a sense of resiliency and the attitude to never give up in the face of adversity. “